tc39/proposal-decimal/README.md

 Decimal also supports locale-aware formatting: `Decimal.prototype.toLocaleString` produces a localized string for a Decimal value, analogous to `Number.prototype.toLocaleString` ([#15](https://github.com/tc39/proposal-decimal/issues/15)).
 This is a basic need on the web, so Decimal offers it directly rather than requiring another type.

 Decimal and Amount are designed to share the underlying formatting machinery rather than duplicate it; whether `toLocaleString` is specified by building an Amount internally or via common abstract operations is an implementation detail to be settled in the spec.
-The division of labor is about *what each type carries into the output*: a bare Decimal localizes just a number, whereas Amount localizes a number together with its precision and an optional unit or currency.
-So when the output needs units, currency, or a preserved display precision, build an Amount.
-It can take a Decimal, adjust its precision, attach a unit or currency, and format the result with its own `Intl` support; for a plain localized number, Decimal's `toLocaleString` is enough.
+For when to reach for which type, see [Amount](#amount) below.

 ## Past discussions in TC39 plenaries